Design Principles [Complete Definition with Examples]

 Furthermore, it is the key to becoming a graphic designer.

 The great thing about design principles is that they can be learned and they can be practiced.

-So the more you study and understand design principles, the more you observe how they are applied in your everyday surroundings, the more you will understand and be able to apply them.
-At this point, you will be well ahead in the process of becoming a graphic designer.
+Therefore, the more you study and understand design principles, the more you observe how they are applied in your everyday surroundings, the more you will understand and be able to apply them.

 Without design principles, we will most likely create work that is uninteresting, unappealing and, worse, unable to communicate effectively.

 - Designers must learn to “see” the “visual prime material” or perceive the visual features of things for what they are, not for what we “know” about them.

 - The elements of design are the very raw materials of our perception of things.
 Visual things are made up of visual elements.

 - Design principles are time-proven observations about how the world is visually arranged all around us.